MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Adversarial Unlearning: Reducing Confidence Along Adversarial Directions. [[paper]](https://arxiv.org/abs/2206.01367) [[code]](https://github.com/ars22/RCAD-regularizer)
+  - Amrith Setlur, Benjamin Eysenbach, Virginia Smith, Sergey Levine. **
+  - Key Word: Adversarial Training; Entropy Maximization.
+  - <details><summary>Digest</summary> We propose a complementary regularization strategy that reduces confidence on self-generated examples.
+The method, which we call RCAD (Reducing Confidence along Adversarial Directions), aims to reduce confidence on out-of-distribution examples lying along directions adversarially chosen to increase training loss.
+In contrast to adversarial training, RCAD does not try to robustify the model to output the original label, but rather regularizes it to have reduced confidence on points generated using much larger perturbations than in conventional adversarial training.

 - Diffusion Models for Adversarial Purification. [[paper]](https://arxiv.org/abs/2205.07460) [[code]](https://diffpure.github.io/)
   - Weili Nie, Brandon Guo, Yujia Huang, Chaowei Xiao, Arash Vahdat, Anima Anandkumar. *ICML 2022*
   - Key Word: Adversarial Purification; Diffusion Models.